-BMW 5 Series review - MPG, CO2 and Running Costs
+BMW 5 Series review - MPG, CO2 and running costs

-Ever since launching its Efficient Dynamics efficiency technology a decade or so ago, BMW has been leading the way for low running costs – and the new 5 Series is no exception.
+Ever since launching its EfficientDynamics technology a decade or so ago, BMW has been leading the way for low running costs – and the new 5 Series is no exception.

 All the cars are fitted with a full suite of security measures, including a Thatcham category 1 rated alarm and immobiliser.
 BMW also offers its Trakstar service, which can locate your car in the event it is stolen.

 Although customers may well be lured by BMW’s premium appeal, the 5 Series is only an average performer in terms of residual values.
 The best-performing 520i and 520d models hold onto around 45 per cent of their original showroom price after three years and 36,000 miles, which means that the 5 Series sits between the Audi A6 on 46 per cent and the Mercedes E-Class on 44 per cent.

 In this review

 - 1BMW 5 Series reviewTerrific to drive and packed with the latest tech, the supremely capable BMW 5 Series is better than ever